Vehlmyn: A Language Without Breath

 It does not ask for your attention.
 It takes hold of it.

 Sometimes it’s spoken.
 Most of the time, it isn’t.
-It shows up the way memory does—sudden, physical, already there before you understand it.
+It arrives the way memory does—sudden, physical, already there before you understand it.

 In The Language of Alden Mire, Vehlmyn is an ancient form of communication that exists beyond words.
 It doesn’t rely on breath, sound, or structure.
 Instead, it moves through memory, sensation, and resonance.